XeroAPI/Xero-OpenAPI/README.md

 # Xero-OpenAPI
-An OpenAPI (Swagger) specification for the Xero API with OAuth 2.0 security schema.
+An OpenAPI (Swagger) specification for the Xero API with OAuth 2.0 security schema..

 ## Description
 This repository holds the official Xero [OpenAPI](https://www.openapis.org/) descriptions.